koii-network/ezsandbox/Lesson 2/PartIV.md

 K2_NODE_URL = "http://host.docker.internal:8899"; // Windows & Mac
 ```

 4. With that setup, we can deploy the task using `npx @_koii/create-task-cli@latest`.
-If you forgot how, [click here!](https://docs.koii.network/develop/command-line-tool/create-task-cli/create-task)
+If you forgot how, [head back to lesson 1](../Lesson%201/PartIV.md).

 **NOTE**: This is a local environment that doesn't reflect your actual wallet, so there's no need to worry about cost.
 In fact, if you use the command `koii airdrop 10000` you can give yourself plenty of tokens to test with!